-APAM declared and paid the following dividends per share during the three and six months ended June 30, 2018 and 2017:
+APAM declared and paid the following dividends per share during the three and nine months ended September 30, 2018 and 2017:

-Type of Dividend Class of Stock For th For the Three Months Ended June 30, For the Six Months Ended June 30, 2018 2017 2018 2017 Quarterly Class A Common \$ 0.60 \$ 0.60 \$ 1.20 \$ 1.20 Special Annual Class A Common \$ \$ \$ 0.79 \$ 0.36
+Ty pe of Dividend Class of Stock For the Three Months Ended September 30, hs En 30, ded September 2018 2017 2018 2017 ( Quarterly Class A Common \$ 0.60 \$ 0.60 \$ 1.80 \$ 1.80 5 Special Annual Class A Common \$ - \$ - \$ 0.79 \$ 0.36

-On July 25, 2018, our board declared a quarterly dividend of \$0.60 per share of Class A common stock payable on August 31, 2018 to shareholders of record as of August 17, 2018.
+On October 25, 2018, our board declared a quarterly dividend of \$0.60 per share of Class A common stock payable on November 30, 2018 to shareholders of record as of November 16, 2018.

 Subject to board approval each quarter, we currently expect to pay a quarterly dividend during 2018.
 After the end of the year, our board will consider paying a special dividend that will take into consideration our annual adjusted earnings, business conditions and the amount of cash we want to retain at that time.
 Although we expect to pay dividends according to our dividend policy, we may not pay dividends according to our policy or at all.
-Our management and board are considering changes to our dividend policy, including consideration of a variable quarterly dividend.
+In the first quarter of 2019, we plan to begin a variable quarterly dividend which will be approximately 80% of the cash generated in the prior quarter.
+We expect cash generation will approximately equal adjusted net income plus equity-based compensation expense and other non-cash items.